The Office of Residence Life shall provide technical and operational assistance

 Ironing of clothing should be contained in the laundry room area or other

 approved designations.
-See Community Directors for questions concerning approved
+See Residence Hall Managers for questions concerning approved

 CAFETERIA/STORES (certain halls)

-There is a cafeteria and mini-store in Bethune Annex and a mini-store
+There is a cafeteria and mini-store in Bethune Annex.
+The hours of operation of this food outlet may

-vary, and are posted in the respective halls.
-These food operations are approved
+vary, and is posted in the Bethune Annex.
+Food operations are approved

 by the Office of Auxiliary Services.